-- Unless prepared in 5-digit/scheme containers, a surcharge applies for presorted parcels that are irregularly shaped, such as rolls, tubes, and triangles. - Nonpresorted parcels must include a unique Intelligent Mail package barcode (IMpb) with a postal routing code to avoid being assessed an IMpb non-compliance fee.
+■ A surcharge applies for parcels that are irregularly shaped, such as rolls, tubes, and triangles.

+■ Parcels must include a unique Intelligent Mail package barcode (IMpb) with a postal routing code to avoid being assessed an IMpb non-compliance fee.

-IBI meter or PC Postage (604.3.0), or permit imprint (604.5.0) for parcels mailed at commercial base prices.
-PC Postage or permit imprint for parcels mailed at commercial plus prices.
+Postage Payment and Documentation (284) IBI meter or PC Postage (604.3.0), or permit imprint (604.5.0) for parcels mailed at commercial prices.